mcdenoising/AdvMCDenoise/README.md

 # data
 **data** dir can be downloaded from [googledrive](https://www.google.com)

-This directory provides sample data from some scenes on Tungsten scenes.
+This directory contain some samples from Tungsten scenes.
-This directory also provides the utility scripts to do data processing, for example, to process EXR files, Tungsten data pre-processing ect..
+It also provides the utility scripts to do data processing, for example, to process EXR files, Tungsten data pre-processing ect..

 Large scale indoor dataset from Kujiale.com will be published soon.